bbergerud/faraday_complexity/README.md

 For each Polarization spectrum we then added random noise to the real and imaginary components, assuming the noise is indepenent of frequency.

+### Simple Faraday Source

-As an example, the following code snippet shows how to generate a noisy polarization spectrum for a single source usnig the ASKAP 12 coverage, which we show in the Figure below:
+As an example, the following code snippet shows how to generate a noisy polarization spectrum for a single source using the ASKAP 12 coverage, which we show in the Figure below:

 ```python
 import matplotlib.pyplot as plt